alexisintech/alexisintech.github.io/README.md

 ## ⭐ Features

-- About me section
+- About me section with a extendable bio, and four extendable key values/points about myself
-- Skills section
+- Skills section illustrating different tech languages I am proficient in
-- Projects section
+- Projects section showcasing my best personal, open source, and client projects
-- Social links
+- Social links to get the full breadth of my wonderful content 😄

 <!-- BUILT WITH -->